A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Energy-dependent release time from Supernova remnant shocks

-In conclusion, assuming that geometrical losses are responsible for electron escape at each stage of the SN evolution from the Sedov phase on, to calculate the electron escape energy as a function of time we proceed as follows:
+In conclusion, assuming that geometrical losses are responsible for electron escape at each stage of the SN evolution from the Sedov phase on, to calculate the electron escape energy as a function of time we proceed with the following steps: